AegeusZerium/QuantitativeFinanceandRiskManagement/README.md

 - Matplotlib 3.0.3
 - Scipy 1.2.1

-## Calibration of the SABR Volaility Model
+## Calibration of the SABR Volatility Model

 In this Notebook we calibrate the SABR volatility model using hypothetical market data.